-Information and communication technology is 2. playing a vital role across many industries and sectors, resulting in a positive impact on economic development cutting across the geographical barriers.
-It is important to note that the financial sector and more particularly banking industry was one of the very first to utilise information technology way back in the 1960s, and has thus the record of influencing the development process through the technology.
+- 2. Information and communication technology is playing a vital role across many industries and sectors, resulting in a positive impact on economic development cutting across the geographical barriers.
+It is important to note that the financial sector and more particularly banking industry was one of the very first to utilize information technology way back in the 1960s, and has thus the record of influencing the development process through the technology.
 The banking sector is an example in which information technology infrastructures have had implications on the economic development of many nations across jurisdictions.
-Studies show that information technology coupled with knowledge management hold much potential for propelling the development process (Okpaku, 2003).

-3. Since the 1990s, the banking sector in India has seen greater emphasis being placed on technology and innovation.
-Banks began to use technology initially with a view to take care of their internal requirements pertaining to book keeping, balancing and for transactions processing: the all-pervasive face of information technology soon enabled banks to provide better quality of services at greater speed.
+Studies show that information technology coupled with knowledge management hold much potential for propelling the development process (Okpaku, 2003). - 3.
+Since the 1990s, the banking sector in India has seen greater emphasis being placed on technology and innovation.
+Banks began to use technology initially with a view to take care of their internal requirements pertaining to book keeping, balancing and for transactions processing; the all-pervasive face of Information Technology soon enabled banks to provide better quality of services at greater speed.
 Internet banking and mobile banking have made it possible for customers to access banking services literally and virtually from anywhere and anytime.
 The biggest barriers, time and distance, to access banking services were crossed by leveraging technology.
-The sector has also moved rapidly towards universal banking and electronic transactions, which changed the way banking is done, during the last decade or so.